 Ivan presents a different image of being queer in a small town.
-Her family was supportive, and she appreciates that the peoples she meets in these towns are more likely to simply ask what they’re thinking instead of skirting around the issue.
-She has a story set in a small town in which a bunch of men gather around so she can teach them how to properly tie a tie.
-She does still acknowledge the disadvantages and even dangers of some of these small towns, however, especially when she describes trying to find a rural doctor accepting of her gender presentation.
+Their family was supportive, and they appreciate that the people they meet in these towns are more likely to simply ask what they’re thinking instead of skirting around the issue.
+They have a story set in a small town in which a bunch of men gather around so they can teach them how to properly tie a tie.
+They do still acknowledge the disadvantages and even dangers of some of these small towns, however, especially when they describe trying to find a rural doctor accepting of their gender presentation.

 Ivan’s stories have all sorts of variety, though.
 There’s some heart-breaking ones and some hilarious ones, though usually it’s a bit of both.
-(Some topics: looking for an old-fashioned barber in Vancouver, teaching memoir-writing to seniors, repeatedly being mistaken for a gay man, stories about her family, and musings on her butch identity and the policing of the label.)
+(Some topics: looking for an old-fashioned barber in Vancouver, teaching memoir-writing to seniors, repeatedly being mistaken for a gay man, stories about their family, and musings on their butch identity and the policing of the label.)

 There’s not much more to say than that I highly recommend it!